 In addition, documentation of the current seasonal influenza vaccination is required prior to arrival to Thomas Jefferson University and Hospital.
 In the event of specialized research work within the University, the Office of Human Research will communicate with University Health Services to identify specific vaccines to be administered in the Jefferson Occupational Health Network for Employees & Students.

-Visitors who present to UHS with incomplete forms are not permitted to start their volunteer or visitor activity in accordance with Jefferson policy.
+Visitors who present to JOHN with incomplete forms are not permitted to start their volunteer or visitor activity in accordance with Jefferson policy.
 Those visitors with incomplete forms will be referred to an outside office for completion of the requirements at their own expense.
-A return visit to UHS for a final review and approval of the completed immunization form is required.
+A return visit to JOHN for a final review and approval of the completed immunization form is required.

 International volunteers or visitors whose stay lasts more than one year must comply with the host department's annual health requirements.
 If a visitor/volunteer is injured as a result of his/her work at Thomas Jefferson University/Hospital, the Jefferson Occupational Health Network for Employees & Students will evaluate the injury in cooperation with the Workers Compensation Department.
 An accident report must be completed.